aggress/mesosphere-dcos-universe-builder/README.md

 1. Open `http://127.0.0.1:5001` in your web browser
 1. Select the DC/OS version and packages you wish to add and build
 1. Click on `BUILD`, note build time will vary depending on the number of packages
-1. Download the local-universe.tgz and other assets
+1. Download the presented `local-universe.tgz` which could be between 500MB-3GB, plus the systemctl service files
 1. Either click `SHUTDOWN` or run `$ docker kill /builder`
 1. scp to your DC/OS masters' /tmp dir
 1. Publish to your target DC/OS cluster.
 I use a simple [Ansible playbook](https://github.com/aggress/mesosphere-dcos-toolbox/blob/master/ansible/playbooks/deploy-local-universe-from-masters.yaml).
 See Publishing.